ICRA Lanka assigns [SL]A rating for the proposed senior debt of LOLC Holdings PLC

 Setup in 1980, LOLC Holdings PLC has evolved itself from a financial services provider to a holding company which also has interests in manufacturing, trading, plantations, leisure and energy.
 The ORIX Corporation of Japan which had 30% of LOLC since its inception, had divested the same in 2018.
 The group has diversified geographically into Cambodia, Myanmar, Indonesia, Pakistan, Maldives and in the African region.

 On April 10, 2020, LOLC Group has divested 70% of its stake in PRASAC for a total consideration of about USD 603 Mn.
 The investment was held by LOLC International Private Limited(LOLCIPL), a fully owned subsidiary of LOLC holdings, incorporated in Singapore.

-During FY2020, LOLC group reported a consolidated PAT of LKR 19.8 Bn on a total asset base of LKR 1,336 Bn, as compared to the PAT of LKR 19.6 Bn on a total asset case of LKR 1,044 Bn in the previous financial year.
-For the 6M ended September 2020, the group reported a PAT of 41.3 Bn, including a gain the LKR 42.9 Bn gain on PRASAC divestment.
+During FY2020, LOLC group reported a consolidated PAT of LKR 19.8 Bn on a total asset base of LKR 1,336 Bn, as compared to the PAT of LKR 19.6 Bn on a total asset case of LKR 1,044 Bn.
+For the 6M ended the group reported a PAT of 41.3 Bn, including a gain the LKR 42.9 Bn gain on PRASAC divestment.
 The consolidated asset base has moderated to about LKR 778 Bn as in September 2020, with the above divestment.